carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 ## Transferring Data Between your Local Machine and the Cloud

-These directions are platform specific so please follow the instructions for your system:

 ### Uploading Data to your Virtual Machine with scp

 `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files